Last updated on

 Interactive Games for Kids Learning German

-• Learn German with Mumbro & Zinell is an interactive educational game developed by PlanetSchule, which is a joint project of two regional German TV broadcasters – SWR Fernsehen and WDR Fernsehen.
+- Learn German with Mumbro & Zinell is an interactive educational game developed by PlanetSchule, which is a joint project of two regional German TV broadcasters – SWR Fernsehen and WDR Fernsehen.
 The game is completely free and can be played directly online on the website of PlanetSchule (visit the link above) or on mobile devices (scroll down this webpage for links to apps for androids and iPhones).
 While playing the game, children find themselves in four different environments – farm, market place, school and circus – where they learn new German vocabulary, phrases and grammar in a playful way as they follow the adventures of the funny characters Mumbro and Zinell.
 Each of the four chapters contains nine exercises to train listening comprehension, reading and writing skills and their difficulty level automatically adjusts itself to match the child’s knowledge level.
-The game is part of a larger media package, which also contains ten movies and supporting materials (you can find videos and links to supporting materials at the bottom of the above linked page) as well as a DVD/ROM with speech recognition functionality to practice speaking.
+The game is part of a larger media package, which also contains ten movies and supporting materials (you can find videos and links to supporting materials at the bottom of this page).
 Although this game was not developed specifically for German learners but rather for native German kids of primary school age (6-8 years), the language is very simple and illustrations are self-explanatory which makes it suitable also for children learning German as a second language.

 German YouTube Channels for Kids